Sjlver/sosp2015-notes/history_day/04memory.md

 How to cope with human errors?

+- Apple time machine
+- elephant file system
-- Apple time machine, elephant file system, even the "Trash" and "Undo" mechanisms.
+- even the "Trash" and "Undo" mechanisms in our operating systems.

-Is the file system dead?

-It appears true on a higher level, e.g., Android users never see files anymore.
+Outlook: Is the file system dead?
+It appears so on a higher level, e.g., Android users never see files anymore.

-However, file systems are hierarchical not because we don't know any better, but because they match the limits of our cognition. => "The architecture of complexity".
+However, file systems are hierarchical not because we don't know any better, but because they match the limits of our cognition.
+Cf. Herbert A. Simon: "The architecture of complexity".